atbcb/usab-uswds/_tad/rad-x.md

   <div class="grid-row">
     <div class="tablet:grid-col"> <img class="img-full" src="../images/internal-pouches.png" alt="Line drawings of swab pouch, cassette pouch, and fluid vial pouch." /> <span class="grid-line text-italic">Internal Pouches</span>
       <h4>Internal Pouches</h4>
       <p>Accessing internal components frequently requires opening secondary packaging.
 The user should be able to easily distinguish pouched components, identify where to open each pouch, and open pouches with less than 5 lbs.
 (22.2 N) force.
-[30] Design features such as grip areas, visual cues, and labeling play a pivotal role in usability of internal pouches.</p>
+Design features such as grip areas, visual cues, and labeling play a pivotal role in usability of internal pouches. <a href="#thirty">[30]</a></p>
     </div>
   </div>
 </div>